 We act as the legal representative for certain clients in certain jurisdictions.
-As we believe that acting as legal representative of clients exposes us to a higher risk of liability, there is a designated entity within the ICON Group which is generally used to provide this service in relevant jurisdictions subject to certain preconditions being met.
+As we believe that acting as legal representative of clients exposes us to a higher risk of liability this service is provided subject to our policy and requires certain preconditions to be met.
 The preconditions relate to obtaining specific insurance commitments and indemnities from the client to cover the nature of the exposure.
 However, there is no guarantee that the specific insurance will respond and provide cover or that a client will fulfil its obligations in relation to their indemnity.